 \subsection{Setup and Initial Conditions}

 We solve the Schr\"odinger--Poisson system using a pseudo-spectral code on a $N=512^3$ grid with periodic boundary conditions \citep[see][]{Schive2014a}.
 Our aim is not to claim the discovery of soliton formation, but to demonstrate that compact cores with LRD-like scales form robustly in this setup.
 To model the formation of the potential well, we initialize the wavefunction with eight identical ground-state solitons with zero initial phases (free-fall merger).
 While we use zero phase for demonstration, previous studies have shown soliton formation is robust against random phase fluctuations \citep{Schive2014b}.
-The code is GPU-accelerated (CUDA) and was executed on an NVIDIA RTX 3080, requiring approximately one day of runtime.
+The simulations were executed on an NVIDIA RTX 3080, requiring approximately one day of runtime.